Just as you can make money recycling aluminum cans, it is also possible to make money when you recycle glass bottles and jars as well.

 What Types of Glass Bottles are Recyclable?

 Now, recycling glass bottles is a bit different than recycling aluminum cans.
 There are certain types of glass bottles that are acceptable at recycling centers and others that are not acceptable.
+And the laws vary by state.

 The “NO” List for Glass Recyclables